Get exclusive member benefits & effect social change. Join Today

-A number of tests can be used to diagnose acute gastritis.
+Some tests can be used to diagnose acute gastritis.
 Usually, your doctor will ask you detailed questions to learn about your symptoms.
-They may also order tests to confirm diagnosis, such as:
+They may also order tests to confirm diagnosis, such as the following:

 There are both over-the-counter and prescription medicines for gastritis.
-Often, your doctor will recommend a combination of drugs, including:
+Often, your doctor will recommend a combination of drugs, including the following:

 Your doctor may also recommend that you stop taking any NSAIDS or corticosteroids to see if that relieves your symptoms.
-However, do not stop taking these drugs without first talking to your doctor.
+However, don’t stop taking these drugs without first talking to your doctor.

 Lifestyle changes may also help reduce your acute gastritis symptoms.
-Try to:
+Changes that could help include:

-According to research published in The Original Internist, certain herbs improve digestive system health.
+According to research originally published in The Original Internist, certain herbs improve digestive health.
 They may also help kill H. pylori.
 Some of the herbs used to treat acute gastritis include:

-Talk to your doctor if you are interested in using herbs to treat acute gastritis.
-Some herbs may interact with other medication.
+Talk to your doctor if you’re interested in using herbs to treat acute gastritis, and ask how long you should take each of them.
+Some herbs may interact with other medications.
 Your doctor should be aware of any supplements you take.
-(Oliver, 2009)